konata/Stellar.scala/README.md

 ## Caveats

 1. primitive types are not supported, it's simple to extend at your own effort
-2. static fields store / load & array access are not implemented as they can be modeled as a subset of instance field stores / loads
+2. static fields store / load & array access are not implemented as they can be modeled as a subset of instance fields store / load

 ## Documentation